Mutapa Empire

-The Portuguese term Monomotapa is a transliteration of the Shona royal title Mwenemutapa derived from a combination of two words Mwene meaning Prince or Lord, and Mutapa meaning land.
+The Portuguese term Monomotapa is a transliteration of the Shona royal title Mwenemutapa derived from a combination of two words, Mwene meaning "Lord" and Mutapa meaning "conquered land".
 Over time the monarch's royal title was applied to the kingdom as a whole, and used to denote the kingdom's territory on maps from the period.

 History

+Origins

 There are several Mutapa origin stories, the most widely accepted told by oral tradition is of the princes of Great Zimbabwe.
-The first "Mwene" was a warrior prince named Nyatsimba Mutota (Son of King Nyanhewe Matope) from the Kingdom of Zimbabwe who expanded the reach of the kingdom initially to discover new sources of salt in the north.
-It is believed Prince Mutota found salt in his conquest of the Tavara, a Shona subdivision.
-Another historical narrative of the empire's origins is that Prince Mutota had broken away from Great Zimbabwe after going to war with Prince Mukwati, (believed to have been either his brother or cousin) over control of the Kingdom.
+Shona oral tradition attributes Great Zimbabwe's demise to a salt shortage, which may be a figurative way of speaking of land depletion for agriculturalists or of the depletion of critical resources for the community.
+The first "Mutapa" was a warrior prince named Nyatsimba Mutota from the Kingdom of Zimbabwe who expanded the reach of the kingdom searching for new sources of salt in the north, near the Zambezi, with some traditions saying he was sent by his father, the mambo (king) of Great Zimbabwe.
+Mutota is said to have found salt in the lands of the Tavara, and settled around the Ruya-Mazowe Basin, conquering and incorporating the pre-existing chiefdoms to control agricultural production and strategic resources.
+This placed the state at a key position in the gold and ivory trade.

-Expansion
+Around 1440, Mutota began aggressive campaigns against the surrounding tribes, expanding the boundaries of the lands under his control to the west along the Zambezi River.
+In the early 15th century Angoche traders had opened a new route along the Zambezi via Mutapa and Ingombe Ilede to reach the goldfields close to Khami, precipitating the rise of the Kingdom of Butua.
+This bypassed Great Zimbabwe to the east, contributing to its decline.

+It was believed that only Mutapa's most recent ancestors would follow them, with older ancestors staying at Great Zimbabwe and providing protection there.
+A Shona king's claim to land is through their ancestors, and this would have impacted the legitimacy of Mutapa's leaders.

+Further expansion

-Mutota's son and successor, Nyanhewe Matope, extended this new kingdom into an empire encompassing most of the lands between Tavara and the Indian Ocean.
+Mutota's son and successor, Nyanhewe Matope, moved the capital to Mount Fura and extended this new kingdom into an empire encompassing most of the lands between Tavara and the Indian Ocean.
 This empire had achieved uniting a number of different peoples in Southern Africa by building strong, well-trained armies and encouraging states to join voluntarily, offering membership in the Great council of the Empire to any who joined without resistance.
-Matope's armies overran the kingdom of the Manyika as well as the coastal kingdoms of Kiteve and Madanda.
-By the time the Portuguese arrived on the coast of Mozambique, the Mutapa Kingdom was the premier state in the region.
-He raised a strong army which conquered the Dande area of the Tonga and Tavara.
-The empire had reached its full extent by the year 1480 a mere 50 years following its creation.
+Matope's armies overran the Manyika and Tonga as well as the coastal Teve and Madanda.
+By the time the Portuguese arrived on the coast of Mozambique, the Mutapa Empire was the most powerful state in the region.
+The empire had reached its full extent by 1480, a mere 50 years following its creation.